Skip to code content (skip section selection)

 (C) Appeal deadline.

-(1) An appeal of an administrative decision may be filed by the town or by a person with standing under G.S.
-160A-393(d).
-The appeal request must be received by the Town Clerk within 30 days of receipt of written notice within which to file an appeal.
+(1) An appeal of an administrative decision may be filed by the town, the owner or other person affected by the decision, or by a person with standing under G.S.
+160D-1402.
+An appeal request by an owner or other person affected by the decision must be received by the Town Clerk within 30 days of receipt of written notice within which to file an appeal.
 Any other person with standing to appeal shall have 30 days from receipt from any source of actual or constructive notice of the decision within which to file an appeal.

 (a) It shall be conclusively presumed that all persons with standing to appeal have constructive notice of the decision from the date a sign containing the words "Zoning Decision" in letters at least six inches high and identifying the means to contact an official for information about the decision is prominently posted on the property that is the subject of the decision, provided the sign remains on the property for at least 10 days.
 Any such posting shall be the responsibility of the landowner or applicant.
 Verification of the posting shall be provided to the official who made the decision.